 - Remember that many crashes occur while novice teen drivers are going to and from school.
 You should require seat belt use, limit the number of teen passengers, and do not allow eating, drinking, cell phone conversations even when using hands-free devices or speakerphone, texting or other mobile device use to prevent driver distraction.
 Limit nighttime driving and driving in inclement weather.
 Familiarize yourself with your state's graduated driver's license law and consider the use of a parent-teen driver agreement to facilitate the early driving learning process.
 For a sample parent-teen driver agreement, see www.healthychildren.org/teendriver

 - Always wear a bicycle helmet, no matter how short or long the ride.

 - Ride on the right, in the same direction as auto traffic and ride in bike lanes if they are present.

 - Wear bright-colored clothing to increase visibility.
 White or light-colored clothing and reflective gear is especially important after dark.

 Walking to School

-child's walk to school is a safe route with well-trained adult crossing
+- Make sure your child's walk to school is a safe route with well-trained adult crossing guards at every intersection.

 - Be realistic about your child's pedestrian skills.
 Because small children are impulsive and less cautious around traffic, carefully consider whether or not your child is ready to walk to school without adult supervision.

-are young or are walking to a new school, walk with them or have another adult walk with them the first week or until you are sure they know the route and can do it safely.
+- If your children are young or are walking to a new school, walk with them or have another adult walk with them the first week or until you are sure they know the route and can do it safely.

-Bright-colored clothing will make your child more visible to drivers.
+- Bright-colored clothing will make your child more visible to drivers.